rotemchn/SQE_hw3/README.md

 We chose to test the following user stories:

-*User story:* A client adds a product to his cart.
+*User story:* A client adds a review to a product.

 *Preconditions:* There is a store with a product.

-*Expected outcome:*  The product is added to the cart.
+*Expected outcome:*  The a review is added to the product.

-*User story:* A seller changes the product's price.
+*User story:* A seller deletes the product.

-*Preconditions:* There is a store with a product, and the seller has permission to change the product's price.
-The price is visible to the clients.
+*Preconditions:* There is a store with a product, and the seller has permission to delete the product.

-*Expected outcome:*  The product's price in the client's cart has changed.
+*Expected outcome:*  The product was deleted.

 ## How we tested